 Of all my daily chores, cleaning Toilets and baths are always a challenge.
 Just thinking about those hard to reach spots behind the toilet and under the sink and mold buildups already makes me cringe.
 But there are no excuse I can make in not cleaning them.
 And when it comes to family health, bathrooms are my top priority when because disease causing germs and bacteria thrive in wet surroundings.

-So to make it a healthier place for my family, I did a little research on how to clean them properly.
+So, after I have picked one from the best toilet brands – to make it a healthier place for my family, I did a little research on how to clean them properly.

 For the problem ring around the toilet caused by alkaline deposits, TBFT recommends that you pour one or two cups of white vinegar into the toilet once a month to eliminate the nasty rings.